schraderL/GAGA/Scripts/05_Functional_annotation/README.md

 ## Merging all re-annotations in a single annotation file
 Once all gene re-annotations are curated and completed, we combine the GFF files generated with the initial general gene annotation, replacing curated gene models and adding newly annotated genes.
 Therefore, a final GFF file is generated including all isoforms, or a representative isoform per gene.
 We used the following pipeline to retrieve the final representative annotated GFF.
 To generate a representative isoform for each gene, We first compared the overlapping relationship between curated gene annotations and original annotations.
 We set a higher priority of curated gene model.
 If a new curated gene model overlapped with a model in original annotations (overlapping length >100 bp), the latter was removed.
+If the genes from the same priority were overlapped, the gene with longest ORF was retained.

 ```
 Usage : sh pipeline_representative.sh <GAGA_ID> <prefix>